neo4j/neo4j-go-driver/README.md

 Drivers manual that describes general driver concepts in depth [here](https://neo4j.com/docs/go-manual/current/).
 Go package API documentation [here](https://pkg.go.dev/github.com/neo4j/neo4j-go-driver/v5).

+## Preview Features

+The preview feature is a new feature that is a candidate for a future <abbr title="Generally Available">GA</abbr>
+status.

+It enables users to try the feature out and maintainers to refine and update it.

+The preview features are not considered to be experimental, temporary or unstable.

+However, they may change more rapidly, without following the usual deprecation cycle.

+Most preview features are expected to be granted the GA status unless some unexpected conditions arise.

+Due to the increased flexibility of the preview status, user feedback is encouraged so that it can be considered before the GA status.

+Every feature gets a dedicated [GitHub Discussion](https://github.com/neo4j/neo4j-go-driver/discussions) where users can share their initial impressions and thoughts.

 ## Migrating from previous versions

 See [migration guide](MIGRATION_GUIDE.md) for information on how to migrate